 You can do all of this using inexpensive WordPress plugins.
 Once these plugins are installed and configured on your site, just direct your visitors to the appropriate sections (e.g. your store, subscription forms, membership area, etc.)

-Simple … first, set up your website or blog as described in Part 2.
-Then, configure it as described in Part 3.
-After all this is in place, you then automate the content distribution using plugins.
+Simple … first, set up your site as explained in Part 2.
+Then, get everything configured as described in Part 3.
+After all this is in place, you then automate your content distribution using plugins.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a look now at some examples of traffic-generating WordPress plugins that can:
+Let’s take a quick look at a few WordPress plugins that can help to:

-- Syndicate content to social sites and social bookmarking sites
+- Post content automatically to social sites and social bookmarking sites

 - Post comments automatically to other blogs